 - Hydration helps feel comfortable and reduces the heat in the body.

-- Sponging is a very good technique that reduces high body temperature in children and adults, who are confined to bed due to the illness.
+- Sponging is a very good technique that reduces high body temperature in children and adults, who are confined to bed due to illness.

 - A sponge or a towel is immersed in cold water, partially squeezed, and placed on or used to clean the body’s surface.
 This is repeated multiple times to bring down the body temperature.

 - Sponging is usually done on the forehead, chest, groin area, and wrist.